A Trusted Authority on Medical Malpractice for the Last 40 Years

 You can trust in us to protect your rights as a victim of medical malpractice

 If you suspect that you or a loved one has been injured or a loved one killed as a result of a medical mistake, it is important to consult with an experienced Washington D.C. medical malpractice attorney immediately to protect your legal rights.
-Since there are strict time limits for filing medical malpractice cases in Washington, D.C., and West Virginia, it is important to contact Paulson & Nace, PLLC, as soon as possible by calling us at 202-930-0292 or by filling out our contact form.
+Since there are strict time limits for filing medical malpractice cases in Washington, D.C., it is important to contact Paulson & Nace, PLLC, as soon as possible by calling us at 202-930-0292 or by filling out our contact form.